What is the procedure?

 A dental bridge procedure isn’t as black and white as some other dental procedures and everybody may find themselves needing a different type of bridge procedure or another surgery all together.
 However, all dental bridges start with hefty dental preparations.

-Dental Crown Bearing in mind that your dental bridge requires a crown to be fitted onto the surrounding natural teeth in order to support a dental bridge, you will need to undergo the typical crown procedure.
+Dental Crown Bearing in mind that your dental bridge requires a crown to be fitted onto the surrounding abutment teeth in order to support a dental bridge, you will need to undergo the typical crown procedure.

 To enable your tooth to host a dental crown, your dental care professional will need to sand your natural tooth down significantly, shaping it to host a laboratory-crafted crown.
 With this in mind, you could be facing hefty and numerous dental procedures before you receive your bridge.

 Dental Implants In some cases, the tooth decay of your surrounding teeth is too severe and would not be able to support a bridge without a dental implant bridge.
 If this is the case, the next best solution would be to have a dental implant procedure that would provide more strength to your bridge.
 If the root canals of the tooth can be saved, this is an option also.

 The dental implant surgery is an extremely vigorous treatment that requires several dental visits.
 After a possible tooth extraction, the implant surgery starts with a screw being drilled into the jaw bone underneath the gum line.
 This screw then protrudes through the gum line where a false tooth can become the base structure for your new dental bridge.
 When considering a dental bridge, front teeth would often need an implant instead of a bridge procedure.